Trinitui/electrostate_files/content/_index.md

 weight: 1
 ---

-## A blog of the these strange, strange, 2020's
+## A log in the these strange, strange, 2020's

 Entries [here](https://trinitui.github.io/electrostate_files/blog/)